Finding Dory: Environmental controversies and issues

 Conservationists warned that, very much like Finding Nemo, the film could lead to uninformed customers buying regal blue tang fish, Dory's species, for home aquariums.
 Blue tangs cannot be bred in captivity and have to be caught in the wild.
 They are related to surgeonfish and exhibit razor-sharp spines on both sides of the tail that can inflict formidable wounds.

+In 2019, researchers from the United Kingdom, Canada and the United States published a scientific paper showing that imports of blue tangs to the US did not increase after release of the film, but internet searches for the species did increase.

 While promoting the film, actress Ellen DeGeneres reminded audiences that Nemo and Dory's real-life home, the Great Barrier Reef, is under enormous threat, mostly due to coral bleaching, a process induced by climate change, which has killed coral reefs on an enormous scale.

 Accolades

 Possible sequel

 Discussions of a sequel began in June 2016, as Stanton announced his intent to have approaches to worldbuilding across sequels similar to the Toy Story franchise, given the introduction of new characters.

+In May 2024, Pixar CCO Pete Docter suggested that the studio was considering making a third installment in the Finding Nemo franchise.
+He stated "Where else have we not gone in the ocean?
+The ocean's a big place.
+I think there's a lot of opportunity there.
+We're kind of fishing around."
+In July 2024, while in the middle of her final tour entitled "Ellen's Last Stand...Up", DeGeneres answered in a Q&A session that her Netflix special later that year would be her last act in show business.
+When asked if she would reprise the role of Dory again, DeGeneres responded "No, I’m going bye-bye, remember."